tracypholmes/austin_crime/NOTES.md

 # HOW DO I SHOW JUST THE DAMN IRN for crime_type?!
 User selects which report number they want to find out more about.
 Or user can type `more` to get more crimes in the list | or previous to see the previous list

+John Verdone [21:00]
+You also probably don't need to do response =

+Tracy Holmes [21:00]
+ahhh ok.
+I don't think I did it at the bottom.
+But i'm not using it to really store anything, so no reason to have it. :taking notes:

+John Verdone [21:02]
+and a little *wink wink*.

+[21:02]
+Store the information into objects.

+[21:03]
+might save yourself a refactor step upon review.

+Tracy Holmes [21:03]
+!!

+[21:03]
+Okies!

+John Verdone [21:04]
+It's a little inside info from the feed back I got from luke from my project.

+Tracy Holmes [21:05]
+Thanks, John!
+I appreciate that